Updated: December 8, 2021

 Building wealth takes time and being patient is a character I developed since the day I started investing.

 One mentor said that it will take 10 years to build a sound investment portfolio and I’m committing myself towards that goal, perhaps even longer.

 As humans, we are emotional creatures and that’s normal.
 But in investing, I found out that being emotional towards my investment prevented me from reaching my investment goals.

 I remember when I was still new to investing, I always panic every time the shares of the company I bought goes down, and guess what, I sold them, and yes I lost money then.

-But now whenever I see prices dropped, I just smile and keep my emotions in control and continue to invest my money without a second thought.
+But now whenever I see prices drop, I just smile and keep my emotions in control and continue to invest my money without a second thought.

-I learned that everything that hinders me from achieving my goals are just obstacles that I need to overcome.
+I learned that everything that hinders me from achieving my goals is just obstacles that I need to overcome.

 So it’s very important to know what you want to achieve if you want to start investing, to have a strong sense of commitment in your investments.